Home » Cutting Board Butter Recipe (No Mineral Oil!)

 a jar of organic cutting board finish on a wood board with utensils

 If you search for the best way to finish and restore cutting boards, you’ll see an overwhelming number of people recommending mineral oil.
-Mineral oil sounds fine, until you find out that mineral oil is derived from crude petroleum oil.
+However, mineral oil is derived from crude petroleum.
 I personally didn’t like the idea of rubbing my cutting board with petroleum and then putting food on it.
-This is why I decided to make my own 100% edible and organic cutting board finish!
+This is why I decided to make my own 100% edible and organic cutting board butter finish with just two ingredients!
 Learn how to make it, and how I use it, below!

-The short answer is because I couldn’t find anything like this.
-Every other cutting board finish was either made from mineral oil, or had other additives that made it not organic or all-natural.
+The short answer is because it’s nearly impossible to find anything like this that contains clean ingredients.
+Every other cutting board finish either contains mineral oil, or has other additives that made it not organic or all-natural.
+It’s also more affordable to make your own!

 supplies needed to make this organic cutting board finish